Product: ProfileUnity-FlexApp

 Step 1) - Deploy ClientSettings.xml

-- In "Client Settings" section:
+- From the "Client Settings" section:

 Step 2) - Update ProfileUnity Client tools to read the new "ClientSettings.xml"